Peer Guide Program

 - Priority will be given to new international students who are wishing to participate in the program for the first time and have been in Canada for six months or less.

 - After you register, we will connect you to a Peer Guide.
 You may receive an email from one of our program coordinators or you may receive an email directly from your Peer Guide.
-Please make sure that you check your UWO email on a regular basis.
+Please make sure that you check your Western email (@uwo.ca) on a regular basis.

-- Given the large number of applications being received, this may take several days.
-If you have not heard from our office after 1-2 weeks, please email us at firstname.lastname@example.org.
-Do not submit another form.
+the largenumber of applications being received during the beginning of each term, this may take several days.
+If you have not heard from our office after 1-2 weeks, please email us at email@example.com.
+Please do not submit more than one application form.

 Comments from Past Participants

 We asked students how

 youI got the chance to learn a lot about Canada and make close friendships.
 THANK YOU!"